Sustainable living at NAU

 Go Natural: Avoid Chemicals that Are Unhealthy for You and the Environment

-I don’t know about you, but as a poor college student I can always appreciate saving a little money.
+I don’t know about you, but I can always appreciate saving a little money.
 Here are some easy ideas that will do the same for you.

 Reusable water bottle and travel mug